-1 The CST requests that the following citation for this document should be used: Stoop, I., Koch, A., Halbherr, V., Loosveldt, G., & Fitzgerald, R. (2016).
-Field Procedures in the European Social Survey Round 8: Guidelines for Enhancing Response Rates and Minimising Nonresponse Bias.
+1 The HQ-CST of the ESS requests that the following citation for this document should be used: Stoop, I., Koch, A., Loosveldt, G., & Kappelhof, J. (2018).
+Field Procedures in the European Social Survey Round 9: Enhancing Response Rates and Minimising Nonresponse Bias.
 London: ESS ERIC Headquarters.

-Earlier versions of this document relating to previous rounds of fieldwork are available at www.europeansocialsurvey.org.
+Earlier versions of this document relating to previous rounds of fieldwork are available at www.europeansocialsurvey.org